Suprnova/Chunithm-Research/General.md

 # Dummies

 Dummy files are used for textures to serve as a template for how the game expects them to be formatted, mostly in terms of resolution.
-These dummy textures are ripped straight from the game.
 Note that the ``.png`` versions for these files are provided for convenience, all final versions should still be in a ``.dds`` format.

 ## Jacket Dummies